notunderctrl/djs-commander/README.md

 ### Events

-Discord-Handler assumes a specific file structure for your events.
+DJS-Commander assumes a specific file structure for your events.
 Here's an example of what your file structure could look like:

 ```
 events/